Supporting administrative reforms in Jordan

 Approach

-The project improves the capabilities of the public administration sector in Jordan in order to develop a better relationship with the citizens.
-Administrative procedures and services are to be made more efficient, effective, and responsive to citizens’ needs.
+The project improves the capabilities of Jordan’s public administration in order to develop a better relationship with the citizens.
+It aims to streamline administrative procedures and services to become more efficient, effective, and responsive to citizens’ needs.

-The activities carried out by the project to achieve the stipulated reform goals are:
+The activities carried out by the project to achieve the stipulated reform goals include:

-- promoting the design of regulations and legislation that are aligned the needs of the population and based on scientific evidence.
-This involves training civil service employees to better assess the consequences of policies and regulations.
-It also uses organisational development to improve the human and technical capabilities of selected institutions inside and outside the administration to carry out regulatory impact assessment processes.
+• Promoting the adoption of regulations and legislation based on the needs of the population and scientific evidence.
+To achieve this, the project provides training for civil service employees to enable them to better assess the consequences of policies and regulations.

-- supporting the Jordanian administration in introducing HR management processes into public service institutions that are based on expertise by advising them on formulating skills-based job profiles and offering training on this subject.
+• Supporting the Jordanian administration in introducing competency-based human resource management processes in the civil service, advising it on how to formulate skills-based job profiles and providing training on this subject.